EMPLOYMENT OPPORTUNITIES AT THE STATE BAR OF NEVADA

 Assistant Bar Counsel

-The State Bar of Nevada is currently accepting applications for Assistant Bar Counsel.
+The State Bar of Nevada is currently accepting applications for Assistant Bar Counsel for its Las Vegas office.
 This is a full-time, exempt position with the Office of Bar Counsel.
 Responsibilities include but are not limited to:

 - Leadership and confidence while also being able to participate effectively and constructively as a member of a team.